-- •Interns/ Student workers should only be assigned to work activities that complement the academic degree or skill enhancement, not used to simply fill a labor shortage.
-For student workers, tri-party agreement among student, school, and company should be made prior to work. - No agency or intermediary may be used in connection with the recruitment, hiring, arrangement, and management of student workers, interns or apprentices. - The school should be legally qualified and company should check its compliance regularly. - •The duration of internship/student work shall not exceed 12 months or the limit regulated by applicable laws and regulations.
+Interns/ Student workers should only be assigned to work activities that complement the academic degree or skill enhancement, not used to simply fill a labor shortage.
+For student workers, tri-party agreement among student, school, and company should be made prior to work.

+No agency or intermediary may be used in connection with the recruitment, hiring, arrangement, and management of student workers, interns or apprentices.
+(Principle of equal pay for equal work and qualification)

+- The school should be legally qualified and company should check its compliance regularly. - The duration of internship/student work shall not exceed 12 months or the limit regulated by applicable laws and regulations.
 The work should be complement the academic degree/certificate or skill enhancement learning goals.
-The wage shall be at least the same wage rate as other entry-level workers performing equal or similar tasks. - The ratio of student worker in total workforce can be limited by local laws or buyer's requirement.
+The wage shall be at least the same wage rate as other entry-level workers performing equal or similar tasks. - The ratio of student worker in total workforce can be limited by local laws or buyer's requirement. - If there is a period where wages can be below legal minimum wage, it should be limited as local law or not longer than 6 months, whichever is stricter.

-Appendix: How to respond when child labor is found
+Appendix : How to respond when child labor is found